KonduitAI/konduit-serving/dev_docs/README.md

 Bytes, is a special case - it's an object with a special protected key: `@BytesBase64`.
 Currently (and by default) we will encode `byte[]` objects as base64 format for space efficiency; later we will allow "array style" byte[] encoding (i.e., `"@BytesArray" : [1,2,3]`).
 Users are not allowed to add anything to a Data instance with these protected keys.

+Image data is stored by default in PNG format, base64 encoded (this will be configurable eventually).

 NDArray is a special case also: it in a JSON object with type/shape/data keys.
 Currently data is base64 encoded, but we may allow a "1d buffer array" format in the future also.